Exiv2/exiv2/CONTRIBUTING.md

 ### General ###
 - All new code must be properly tested: via unit tests (based on the Gtest framework; see `$REPO/unitTest`) or system tests (scripts exercising the main exiv2 application; see `$REPO/test`).
 - Code should be simple to read and to understand.
-- Do not invoke undefined behavior!
-Ensure that with UBSAN, i.e. compile your code with `-fsanitize=undefined` and run the test suite.
+- Do not invoke undefined behavior.
+[Optional] Ensure that with UBSAN, i.e. compile your code with `-fsanitize=undefined` and run the test suite.
 - Ensure that your code has no memory errors.
-Use ASAN for that, i.e. compile your code with `-fsanitize=address`.
+[Optional] Use ASAN for that, i.e. compile your code with `-fsanitize=address`.

 ### Relevant to the Exiv2 domain ###
 - All new code that is added must be resistant to integer overflows, thus if you multiply, add, subtract, divide or bitshift integers you must ensure that no overflow can occur.
 Please keep in mind that signed integer overflow is undefined behavior, thus you must check for overflows before performing the arithmetic operation, otherwise the compiler is free to optimize your check after the overflow away (this has happened already).